isomerpages/sportsg-corp/_singapore-sport-institute/Science & Technology/SSI Institutional Review Board.md

 <p>In accordance with the “Research involving Human Subject: Guidelines for
-IRBs” released by the Bioethics Advisory Committee (BAC) in November 2004, SSI-IRB was formalised in 2012 to safeguard the rights, welfare and safety of human research subjects involved in SSI’s research programmes.</p>
+IRBs” released by the Bioethics Advisory Committee (BAC) in November 2004, SSI-IRB was formalised in 2012 to safeguard the rights, welfare and safety of human research subjects involved in SSI’s research programmes.
+The SSI-IRB is also compliant to the <a href="https://www.moh.gov.sg/others/health-regulation/regulation-of-human-biomedical-research" rel="noopener nofollow" target="_blank">Ministry of Health’s Human Biomedical Research</a> (HBR) framework.</p>
 <hr>
 <h5><strong>SSI Institutional Review Board (IRB)</strong></h5>
 <p>The SSI-IRB is comprised of a Chairperson and 9 members from Sport Singapore